4:14 pm: Williams has officially been waived, the Jazz confirmed in a press release.

 Williams suffered an ACL tear in his left knee in a game against the Rockets on Feb.
-23, just his sixth game with the team.
+23, just his sixth game with his new team.
 In addition to ending Williams’ 2025/26 season, the injury is also likely to keep him sidelined for a significant chunk of ’26/27.

 The 47th overall pick in the 2022 draft, Williams was acquired by Utah from Memphis last month along with Jaren Jackson Jr. and two other players.
-In six games with Utah, Williams averaged 4.7 points, 3.2 rebounds and 2.7 assists.
+In six games with the Jazz, Williams averaged 4.7 points, 3.2 rebounds and 2.7 assists per night.
 The former Toledo guard played in 34 games with the Grizzlies prior to being traded, averaging 8.0 PPG, 4.4 APG and 4.0 RPG in 21.6 MPG.

 Williams has a $2.3MM contract this season.
 The Jazz held a $2.5MM team option on his contract for 2026/27, which will automatically be declined if he clears waivers.